-Almost everywhere from the town of Kingston is 45 or more minutes.
-Add another 30 minutes to get to Wild Ozark if you’re going to take it easy on the 6 miles of dirt road to reach our gate.
+Almost everywhere from the town of Kingston is 30 or more minutes.
+From Kingston, add another 30 minutes to get to Wild Ozark if you’re going to take it easy on the 6 miles of dirt road to reach our gate.

-Amenities in the town itself are limited, but include a gas station/convenience store, a cafe (which has rooms to rent upstairs), a post office, antique stores, bank, and local art gallery.
-So not much there, but we’re overflowing with beautiful scenery 🙂
+Amenities in the town itself are limited, but include a gas station/convenience store, a post office, one antique store that stays closed most of the time at the moment, a realty and feed store (Ranch One), a bank, and Lisa Davis’ street market at the old Cobb’s store.
+So, not much here in the way of shopping, but we’re overflowing with beautiful scenery 🙂